-As of the Latest Practicable Date, our legal and compliance division comprised five members, including the head of legal and compliance division and two legal managers and two legal assistants.
-Our head of legal and compliance division has 16 years of experience in the legal industry and our legal manager and legal assistants have PRC bar qualifications.
+As of the Latest Practicable Date, our legal and compliance division comprised three members, including the head of legal and compliance division and two legal managers.
+Our head of legal and compliance division has 16 years of experience in the legal industry and our legal managers have PRC bar qualifications.
 It is mainly responsible for (i) reviewing our compliance with regulatory requirements, (ii) providing training to legal and compliance personnel, (iii) dealing with legal matters arising from and in connection with our business operations, assets collection, intellectual property rights and trade secrets protection and other legal matters, (iv) participating in establishing and reviewing our corporate governance policies and procedures, and (v) drafting and reviewing contracts and other legal documents.